jacobrosenthal/rust-training-aimldevfest-2019/src/sobel.md

 And, just like now, the overflow checks in debug builds help catch bugs early on.

 ## Handling the edges
 The overflow is happening because of the `x - 1` and `y - 1` when x or y is zero.
+Remember, the kernel includes one pixel left, right, up and down from the one its currently operating on.
+When were on the far border of our image that pixel doesn't exist.
 This is indicative of a bigger question: how should we handle the edges of the image?

 As the [Wikipedia page on convolution kernels](https://en.wikipedia.org/wiki/Kernel_(image_processing)#Edge_Handling) explains, there are several ways:
 - Extend the image by duplicating pixels at the edge